Martin and Mitchell defection: Later years

 According to a later government report, Martin—who was fluent in Russian—studied at Leningrad University (now Saint Petersburg State University), and used the name Vladimir Sokolodsky.
 He married a Soviet citizen whom he divorced in 1963.
 He later told a Russian newspaper that his defection had been "foolhardy".
 He also expressed disappointment that the Russians did not trust him with important work.
 He occasionally sought the help of American visitors in arranging for repatriation, including Donald Duffy, vice president of the Kaiser Foundation, and bandleader Benny Goodman.
 On another occasion he told an American that before defecting he had believed the vision of Russia presented by propaganda publications like USSR and Soviet Life.
 By 1975, a source told the U.S. government Martin was "totally on the skids."
 In 1979, he inquired at the American consulate about repatriation.
 As a result, his case was examined and he was stripped of his American citizenship.
 He was next denied permission to immigrate to the U.S. and then denied a tourist visa.
 Martin eventually left the Soviet Union and died of cancer in Mexico on January 17, 1987, at Tijuana's Hospital Del Mar.
 He was buried in the U.S.

 Less is known of Mitchell.
 Having renounced his U.S. citizenship, he remained in the Soviet Union.
 He married Galina Vladimirovna Yakovleva, a member of the piano department faculty at the Leningrad Conservatory.
-He became an alcoholic and regretted his decision to defect.
-Mitchell died of a heart attack in November 2001, and was buried in St. Petersburg.
+He worked at the Bonch-Bruevich Institute in Leningrad as a programmer.
+In 1979, Bernon Mitchell tried to emigrate to the United States with his wife.
+After this became known, Galina was expelled from the ranks of the Communist Party of the Soviet Union.
+After reviewing the documents, Bernon Mitchell was denied entry into the United States.
+The visa was issued only to Galina, who refused to emigrate without her husband.
+Mitchell died of a heart attack in November 2001, and was buried in Saint Petersburg.